 Some professors give you homework and assignments based on the theories that are mainly assessed in the exams.
 So you should focus more on such topics and related questions.

 There are actually a lot of resources available to you to make your studying endeavors easier.
 You should use all of the resources and combination of learning techniques to maximize your studying effectiveness and reinforce the concepts in pathology.
-You can take advantage of your textbooks, class handouts, reading materials, lab material your professor provides and also there are many online resources that are accessible by students.
+You can take advantage of your textbooks, class handouts, reading materials, lab material your professor provides, and also there are many Online Study Resources & Notes that are accessible to students.

 You can get access to our Medical Resources Library to get access to more than 300 medical presentations and all other medical resources that will be helpful for your entire career.